code-craka/developer-portfolio-dashboard/docs/API_DOCUMENTATION.md

 - `404`: Project not found
 - `500`: Server error

 **Note:** This endpoint automatically cleans up associated image files from the filesystem.
+The implementation includes proper error handling for file cleanup operations, logging warnings if file deletion fails but not failing the database deletion.

 ## Experience Endpoints

 ### GET /api/experiences

-Get all work experiences, ordered by start date (most recent first).
+Get all work experiences, ordered chronologically with current positions first. **Public endpoint - no authentication required.**

 **Response:**
 ```json